-Garfield: Ack!
+Garfield:Oh, Sleeping Beauty, wake up!
+You can stop dreaming about me because I'm here. (pulls the covers off) Now just wake up.
+You've got work to do.
+You're not just my owner, you're my primary caregiver!
+Jon: Not now, Garfield. (rolls over, his arm squeezes Garfield's neck) Garfield: Ack!
 Cut the sweet stuff!
 Easy now! (pulls his head free then saunters off Jon's bed) Trying to cuddle with me, huh?
 Trying to avoid your duties, huh?
 Well, that just ain't gonna fly!
 Isn't gonna work for me! (climbs up a stack of books to get to the top of a cabinet just across from Jon's bed) See, I'm getting my exercise doing my job.
 Just one quick CANNONBALL! (leaps off the cabinet and onto Jon's stomach; Jon coughs) Morning!
+Jon:GARFIELD!

 Jon takes Odie on his date with Liz, leaving Garfield behind.
 Garfield begins chasing Liz's pick-up truck and manages to climb onto the bed.
 Then the traffic light turns red and Liz puts the brakes on, sending Garfield smacking into the back window, while Jon and Liz take no notice of him.

 Garfield:[muffled] Oh, my poor nose...

 For A Tale of Two Kitties:

-Upon coming up to Buckingham Palace, Garfield tries to get a rise out of a traditional British Royal Guard, but was unsuccessful.
+Upon coming up to Buckingham Palace, Garfield tries to get a rise out of a traditional British Royal Guard but was unsuccessful.
 Then Odie did the "Ugly American Thing", resulting in the guard chasing him and Garfield.